antoniogagos/Classic-Arcade-Game-Clone/README.md

 # Classic-Arcade-Game-Clone
+An HTML5 Canvas powered video game, developed using the best practices in Object Oriented JavaScript.

 The game is a Frogger-clone.
 The game's goal is to reach the top of the board while **avoiding the enemies** crossing along the road.